 You can also park at several traiheads to go camping, hiking, climbing, fishing, and more.

 Pick your timings carefully to get the most out of what is arguably one of the best scenic drives in northern California for a family road trip.
 This route is seasonal and parts of the road are closed in winter, through until late May or early June.
 Once the peak of summer rolls around, it’s best described more as one enormous traffic jam than a scenic drive!

-When to go: Late Spring and Fall will be the best time to tackle the Yosemite Valley, equally scenic by car as it is by bike,. which may eb the preferred options in the peak of summer!
+When to go: Late Spring and Fall will be the best time to tackle Yosemite Valley, equally scenic by car as it is by bike, which may be the preferred option in the peak of summer!